elad661/curlbus/README.md

 After you have API access (if you haven't given up on this stage), install the required dependencies:

-`pip3 --user -f requirements.txt`
+`pip3 install --user -f requirements.txt`

 And edit config.ini.example to fill in the required values.
+Remeber to point it to the MoT server if you have API access.

 You'll need Postgresql for the GTFS database.
 Other databases are not supported.

-The GTFS feed updates nightly, so you'll need to set up a cron job to call `./update_feed.sh`.

-It's also a good idea to occasionally run `./load_cities.py` to download the city name database.
+You need to use `./update_feed.sh` to load the GTFS database, and `./load_cities.py` to download the city name database.

+The GTFS feed updates nightly, but `update_feed.sh` currently can only load it into an empty database.
+For now, the way to do updates is manual (once a week or so):

+Change the configuration file to point to a different postgres database (I've been using two databases, "gtfs" and "gtfs2". when "gtfs2" is active I switch to "gtfs" and vise-versa), connect to it and make sure to drop all tables, then run `./update_feed.sh` and `./load_cities.py`.
+Afte they're done, restart the service.
+Doing it this way ensures the update is atomic and there are no inconsistencies while the update is running, and allows you to roll back in case of a problematic update (by just changing the config file back to the previous database).

+I don't particularly like this process being manual, but I didn't have time to automate it.

+Note that the GTFS feed can be quite big (more than 2GB of csv files), and loading it into your database can take a while, so be patient and make sure to have plenty of free disk space.

 ## Development Server